SOLTECH is proud to be recognized as a Top Workplaces 2022 & Best and Brightest Company to Work For 2022! Learn more

 • How many concurrent users does the site need to support?

-For these reasons, it’s tremendously important to get the advice of experienced WordPress developers when designing a solution or picking out 3rd party modules for your website.
+For these reasons, it’s tremendously important to get the advice of experienced WordPress designers and developers when building a solution or picking out 3rd party modules for your website.
 While individual implementation tasks like picking themes and installing plugins are quite easy, there is still a lot to know about building a solid, performant, and easily maintained WordPress site.

-While there is no way we can give a one-size-fits-all answer to how much a WordPress site will cost you to build, we can still provide some useful insights and examples.
-Below I have broken out the common components of costs that often come up when building a WordPress site.
+While there is no way we can give a one-size-fits-all answer to custom WordPress website design costs, we can still provide some useful insights and examples.
+Below I have broken out the common components of costs to develop a WordPress website.
 Try reviewing the different sections and assessing whether your needs are likely to fall in the simple or sophisticated side of each price range.

 website-design-wordpress